Online Poker

 Marjapussi (also known as Marjassi) and its bidding variant Huutopussi are played in southern Finland with 32 (sometimes fewer) cards.
 There are many variations of this game described in the book Marjapussissa Porvooseen by Pekka Ranta (WSOY, Porvoo, 1993) ISBN 951-0-18597-3.

-In Finland several interesting beating games are played, such as Mustamaija, Koira, Kitumaija, Turakki and also Paskahousu, which is a likely ancestor of the international game Shithead.
+In Finland several interesting beating games are played, such as Mustamaija, Kitumaija, Turakki and also Paskahousu, which is related to the international game Shithead and its bluffing variant Valepaska.
+Myllymatti and Koira (Dog) are beating games related to and perhaps ancestral to the popular Swedish game Skitgubbe.

-Along with Sweden, Finland has its local version of Casino in which the capture values of the kings, queens and jacks helpfully correspond to the numbers printed on them.
-See Cristian Seres' Kasino page for details (in English).
+Along with Sweden, Finland has its local version of Kasino in which the capture values of the kings, queens and jacks helpfully correspond to the numbers printed on them.
 The reverse variation in which players try to avoid capturing cards is especially popular.

 Tuppi, a plain-trick game similar to Scandinavian (or Minnesota) Whist, is popular especially in northern Finland.